Economy of Bolivia: History

-In 1996 three units of the Bolivian state oil corporation (YPFB) involved in hydrocarbon exploration, production, and transportation were capitalized, facilitating the construction of a gas pipeline to Brazil.
+In 1996, three units of the Bolivian state oil corporation (YPFB) involved in hydrocarbon exploration, production, and transportation were capitalized, facilitating the construction of a gas pipeline to Brazil.
 The government has a long-term sales agreement to sell 30 million cubic metres a day (MMcmd) of natural gas to Brazil through 2019.
 The Brazil pipeline carried about 21 MMcmd in 2000.
 Bolivia has the second-largest natural gas reserves in South America, and its current domestic use and exports to Brazil account for just a small portion of its potential production.
 Natural gas exports to Argentina resumed in 2004 at four MMcmd.

-In April 2000 violent protests over plans to privatize the water utility in the city of Cochabamba led to nationwide disturbances.
+In April 2000, violent protests over plans to privatize the water utility in the city of Cochabamba led to nationwide disturbances.
 The government eventually cancelled the contract without compensation to the investors, returning the utility to public control.
 The foreign investors in this project pursued an investment dispute case against Bolivia for its actions.
 A similar situation occurred in 2005 in the cities of El Alto and La Paz.

 Protest and widespread opposition to exporting gas through Chile led to the resignation of President Sanchez de Lozada in October 2003.
 The government held a binding referendum in 2004 on plans to export natural gas and on hydrocarbons law reform.
 By May 2005, the carbons law draft was being considered by the Senate.

 According to the data of the International Monetary Fund, the World Bank, as well as several international Institutes such as ECLAC, during the period 2006 to 2019 (period of the presidency of Evo Morales and Alvaro Garcia Linera) the economy of Bolivia quadrupled from a value of 9,573 billion dollars to 42,401 billion dollars, this is due in large part to the policy of nationalization of Natural Resources, the stability of the exchange rate, the incentive of the domestic market, strong public investment in infrastructure and industrialization of natural resources such as gas and lithium.
-Similarly, according to studies by the World Bank and ECLAC, during the period 2006–2019, Bolivia experienced a marked reduction in poverty and extreme poverty, resulting in a reduction of the population living in extreme poverty from 38.2% to 15.2%.
+Similarly, according to studies by ECLAC, during the period from 2005–2018, Bolivia experienced a marked reduction in poverty and extreme poverty, resulting in a reduction of the population living in extreme poverty from 38.2% to 15.2%.
 In terms of HDI, according to the UNDP World Human Development Report, Bolivia in 2018 for the first time became classified as a "high human development Country", reaching an HDI indicator of 0.703 and rising to the 114th position of 189 countries and territories.